Symplectic cacti, virtualization and Berenstein-Kirillov groups: Partial symplectic Sch utzenberger--Lusztig involutions and algorithms

 Consider the triple of tableaux $(U_x,H^x, V_x)$ previously defined.
 Apply complete $SJDT_j$ slides successively to the cells of $U_x$, from the largest entry to the smallest one, to rectify $H^x$.
 At the end of each complete $SJDT_j$ slide, we get an outer cell filled with the letter where the slide started in $U_x$.
 While $H^x$ is being rectified, the cells of $U_x$ are slid to end up as outer corners and added to the skew standard tableau $V_x$.

 The rectification of $H^x$ does not depend on the choice of the inner corner made in each step during the rectification process \cite[Corollary 6.3.9]{lec02}.
 Applying $SJDT_j$ to any corner of $U_x$ in an element of $\textsf{B}^x$ (recall that for all elements of $\textsf{B}^x$, $U_x$ is the same) gives a crystal isomorphism.
-This observation is equivalent to the fact that the rectification does not depend on the filling of $U_x$: $U_x $ is a choice to keep track of the rectification of $H^x$ (or of any other vertex of $\textsf{B}^x$).
-If a complete $SJDT_j$ slide applies to an inner corner of $H^x$, then a complete $SJDT_j$ slide also applies to the same inner corner in every vertex of the crystal $\textsf{B}^x$ and creates the same outer corner filled with the same letter.
+This observation is equivalent to the fact that the rectification does not depend on the filling of $U_x$: $U_x$ is a choice to keep track of the rectification of $H^x$ (or of any other vertex of $\textsf{B}^x$).
+If we may apply a complete $SJDT_j$ slide to an inner corner of $H^x$, then we may apply a complete $SJDT_j$ slide to the same inner corner in every vertex of the crystal $\textsf{B}^x$, and this slide will create the same outer corner filled with the same letter.

 However, if the number of boxes of $H^x$, $|H^x|$, exceeds the minimal number of boxes of its Knuth class, it will be necessary to apply $SJDT_j$ more than $|U_x|=|\mu|+x$ times to rectify $H^x$.
 When $H^x$ has the minimal number of boxes of its Knuth class, only $x$ unprimed purple letters and $|\mu|$ green letters will slide outwards and join the outer tableau $V_x$.